Satvik-ai/FNN_for_Digits_Classification_Using_PyTorch/README.md

 - Construct a multi-layer feedforward neural network using.
 - Train the model using adam and cross-entropy loss.
 - Evaluate model accuracy on the test set.
-- Confusion matrix for more detailed evaluation.
+- Classification report for more detailed evaluation.

 ## Technologies Used